-In this study we trained a new DNAscope model for the MGI DNBSEQ-G400 sequencing platform.
-The combined improvements in the underlying sequencing chemistry and the platform-specific model result in high variant calling accuracy.
-The elimination of PCR amplification in sequencing array prep greatly reduced errors introduced prior to sequencing.
-The retrained DNAscope model improves DNAscope's accuracy with DNBSEQ-G400 reads, allows DNAscope to more accurately model systematic error patterns, therefore enabling more accurate discrimination of false positive and false negative variant calls.
-The overall variant calling accuracy is improved from the previously published accuracy. as well as the current state-of-the-art sequencing and analysis integrated solutions.
+The results of this study demonstrated that the newly trained DNAscope model for the Complete Genomics DNBSEQ platform, along with the combined improvements in the underlying sequencing chemistry resulted in high variant calling accuracy.
+The elimination of PCR amplification during both library prep and sequencing array prep greatly reduced errors introduced prior to sequencing.
+The retrained DNAscope model improves DNAscope's accuracy with DNBSEQ reads, allowing DNAscope to more accurately model systematic error patterns andenabling more accurate discrimination of false positive and false negative variant calls.
+The overall variant calling accuracy is improved from the previously published accuracy, as are the integrated sequencing and analysis solutions.